DevART36/100-days-of-code/log.md

 I've just finished the CSS Grid in the curriculum, I felt so overwhelmed by it.
 I learned the repeat(), autofill, minmax() that helps me to automaticaly create grids.
 After finishing it, I apply my knowledge on :https://t.co/5JbwOPLlCJ
 I learned how to create rows and columns and automate them.
-**Thuoghts** I also love CSS Grid a lot , I think this is the sanme wth flexbox in terms of webstie structuring, and I will use it to my future projects.
+**Thoughts** I also love CSS Grid a lot , I think this is the sanme wth flexbox in terms of webstie structuring, and I will use it to my future projects.

 ### Day 9: January 9, Saturday